rbakker96/libft/README.md

 ### Used resources
 > Most noteworthy resources used during this project

-- Man pages of recreated functions
+- Man pages of re-coded functions